cseblog/cseblog.github.io/_posts/2018-09-09-setting-dev-environment-for-Golang-in-Window.md

 [IMG]

  *Force common style rules*
-    1. Maximize line count of the file
+  - Maximize line count of the file
-    2. Maximize line count of function
+  - Maximize line count of function
-    3. Maximize parameter count of function
+  - Maximize parameter count of function
-    4. Maximize return variable count
+  - Maximize return variable count
-    5. Have code formatted by "gofmt"
+  - Have code formatted by "gofmt"
-    6. package name should not contain _ or camel 7.const/var/function/import name should use camel name
+  - Package name should not contain _ or camel
+  - const/var/function/import name should use camel name

 ~~~
     {
         "file_line":500,